 Delivering the climate knowledge Australia needs to respond to a variable and changing climate.

-The CSIRO Climate Science Centre is a research program of about 100 staff working in CSIRO Oceans and Atmosphere.
-The Centre brings together the core of CSIRO's capability in climate modelling and observations of the atmosphere and ocean.
-The mission of the Centre is to deliver the climate knowledge Australia needs to inform an effective national response to the challenges of a variable and changing climate.
+The CSIRO Climate Science Centre is a research program that brings together the core of CSIRO's capability in climate modelling and observations of the atmosphere and ocean.
+Our mission is to be Australia's centre for innovative and world-leading climate system science information.
+We aim to inspire collaboration, along with climate solutions and actions.

 Climate research relevant to all Australians

 Climate and environmental variability and change affect almost all aspects of the Australian economy and community.
-Climate Science Centre scientists work closely with research partners inside and outside of CSIRO to deliver climate, ocean and atmosphere research to a broad community of research and end‑users.
-The research of the Centre spans time-scales from seasons to millennia.
+Our scientists work closely with research partners inside and outside of CSIRO to deliver climate, ocean and atmosphere research to a broad community of research and end‑users.
+The research of the Centre spans climate timescales from seasons to millennia.

 Key activities of the Climate Science Centre include: